GEOG 2129 - Introductory Geographic Information Systems (GIS)

 ESRI ArcGIS for Desktop 10.3.1 is the GIS commercial software that will be used in this course.
 This software is available in limited teaching labs across the University from 8am – 6pm, Monday to Friday.
 Although ArcGIS is not available for standalone installation on your personal computers, it can be accessed anytime through the University’s ADAPT platform (Any Device, Any Place and Time).
 Please review the setup guides and instructions for using ADAPT.

 Please take into account any access restrictions when planning your assignment work.

 Learning & Teaching Activities

 Learning & Teaching ModesContact hours for this course include one lecture and one two-hour workshop per week.
 Small group discovery experiences are built into the program with opportunities during both lecture and workshop times for students to work together towards answering a question or solving a problem.

-Lectures will be held each Monday at 1.10 pm in Lower Napier LG28 Lecture Theatre.
+Lectures will be held each Monday at 10.10am in Napier 209, on the second floor of the Napier Building.
 Lectures cover the fundamental concepts underpinning spatial analysis and mapping.
 Readings are assigned to extend your knowledge of the topics covered throughout the course and set readings are expected to be completed before each lecture and workshop.